asutherland/taskolio/PROTOCOL.md

     expected to be used by the window-manager when a window is occluded by another window but still sufficiently visible to be interacted with as a typing target, like the bottom of a terminal window.
+  - empty: There's somehow nothing in the focus slot.
+This goes with a null containerId.
 - selectRequestId: If this focusing occurred as the result of a selectThings message, this is the id that was provided.
 This is a best-effort value.